What to Expect on a Youth Work Placement

 To get the most from your placement, plan ahead.
 You'll typically need to:

-1. Complete necessary checks — such as a Working With Children Check (WWCC) or National Police Check
+1. Complete the necessary checks, such as a Working with Children Check (WWCC) or National Police Check

 2. Arrange insurance coverage (often handled through your RTO or placement partner)